Krystol Internal Membrane™ (KIM®)

 - Accelerating admixtures are known to increase the risk of cracking and should be avoided when possible.
 If an accelerating admixture is used, then use only the minimum level necessary.

-- Aggregates, cements and supplementary cementing materials vary in properties from region to region.
-Test batches are required to assess the local plastic and hardened properties to determine appropriate mix designs.
+The properties of concrete materials and admixtures vary from region to region.
+Trial batches are required to assess the local plastic and hardened properties and determine appropriate mix designs.

 PRE-POUR SITE MEETINGS